-Local artist Rachel Holloway brought new life to West Mercer Way with Darwin's Dream, a mural on the retaining wall that faces the I-90 on/off ramps at Exit 6.
-Holloway, a muralist, scenic artist, and production designer, has lived on the Island for several years, and her mural design, based on her own original painting, aims to reflect the "the little magical pockets of nature here on the Island."
+In the summer of 2018, local artist Rachel Holloway brought new life to West Mercer Way with Darwin's Dream, a mural on the retaining wall that faces the I-90 on/off ramps at Exit 6.
+Holloway, a muralist, scenic artist, and production designer, has lived on the Island for several years, and her mural design, based on her own original painting, aims to reflect "the little magical pockets of nature here on the Island."

 To engage with art on the Island, find Mercer Island Arts Council via the app and click on the "Stories" tab.
 View the more than 30 art stories any time, or use your app to scan an artwork's QR code when exploring the collection.
 We add new entries periodically, so check back soon for more information about your favorite works of art!